Restoring rapids to the Mississippi river gorge

 What are the next steps in this process?

-Right now the ACOE is doing a disposition study for Lock & Dam #1, Lower St. Anthony Falls Lock & Dam and Upper St. Anthony Falls Lock (but not the USAF dam, which is owned and maintained by Xcel Energy).
-The study will examine several options, ranging from continuing operations as they are now; turning the facilities over to other federal, state or local entities; to removing the locks permanently.
-There will be public meetings about the study in late-April or early-May.
-As soon as we hear about them, we will post them on the FMR events calendar and include them in our e-newsletter, Mississippi Messages.
+During the next few years, the ACOE is conducting a disposition study for Upper St. Anthony Falls Lock (USAF), Lower St. Anthony Falls Lock & Dam (LSAF) and Lock & Dam #1 (L&D 1).
+The study will examine several options, ranging from continuing operations as they are now; developing a shared use agreement with another agency or organization, turning the facilities over to other federal, state or local entities; to removing the locks and dams permanently.

 For more information: